hkamm123/startup/notes.md

 An http request has a method, url, headers (key-value pairs), and a body.
 An http response has many attributes, but the most common are the code content-type, and content.
 Cookies can be used to keep track of state between requests.

 ## Startup Service
 I began by making a simple service following the beginning of the Simon service instruction.
 However, I found that I had to use `'*path'` instead of just `'*'` when matching the path for my endpoint due to some change between Express 4 and 5 now requiring some type of named parameter for wildcards.
 I then added the user-related endpoints from Simon to my backend and made sure they worked.
+I then changed the frontend to use those endpoints instead of relying on localStorage, again following the example of Simon.

 ## Midterm Study-Guide